2025 MANHEIM CHURCH LEAGUE BY-LAWS

 Tie-breakers will be used with the following criteria: 1) head-to-head record; 2) winning percentage vs. first-place team, then second-place team, etc., going down the standings until the tie is broken.

-AMERICAN LEAGUE PLAYOFFS: If five teams are competing in the playoffs, the No. 4 and 5 seeds will play in a best-of-three series.
-The best-of-five semifinals will be 1 vs. 4-5 and 2 vs. 3, with the semifinal winners meeting in the finals, also in a best-of-five series.
+AMERICAN LEAGUE PLAYOFFS: If six teams competing in the playoffs, the No. 3 and 6 seeds and the No. 4 and 5 seeds will play in a best-of-three series.
+The best-of-five semifinals will be the 1 vs. 4-5 matchup, and 2 vs. 3-6, with the semifinal winners meeting in the finals.
+The championship round will also be a best-of-five series.

-PLAYOFF ELIGIBILITY: For players to be eligible for ANY playoff game, the player must have at least two plate appearances in five LEAGUE games.
+PLAYOFF ELIGIBILITY: For players to be eligible for ANY playoff game, the player must have played in two separate innings in five LEAGUE games.

 VII.
 The following will result in fines: